 Energy suppliers estimate gas consumption over time, looking at your household habits to calculate a bill.
 However, your gas meter gives the most accurate insight into your day-to-day use.

-It’s a good idea to learn a little bit more about how the gas meter works, as well as how to record and submit current readings.
+It’s a good idea to learn a little bit more about how the gas meter works, as well as how to record and submit current readings, especially if you're on a gas-only tariff.
 Here’s everything you need to know about gas meter readings, whether you have a digital, dial or standard model.

 Your gas meter provides the most accurate record of your household’s gas consumption.
 Without this information, gas bills are simply based on estimates of what the energy supplier thinks you’ve used.
 By taking a gas meter reading on a quarterly basis and submitting it to the supplier, you’ll avoid both underpayments and overpayments.
 If an estimate falls short of your usage, you’ll pay less initially, only to be hit by a larger bill down the road.
 This is particularly important if you’ve made any strides towards saving energy in the home, as these lifestyle changes won’t be reflected in estimated rates.
 You’ll be alerted to any unusual trends in your energy use, which could be due to a fault in the meter.

 Equipping yourself with this information also makes it easier to get a better rate when you switch suppliers, since you’ll have the most up-to-date data for comparison.
 The exception would be if you have a smart meter, which automatically submits gas smart meter readings on your behalf.
 These can be sent directly to the supplier multiple times a day, or even multiple times an hour.